Curriculum

 Minor in Religious Studies

-At least 20 hours distributed as follows: RELS 200; at least one course from those listed under Religion and Western Culture; at least one course from those listed under Religions of Asia and Africa; at least one course from those listed under Interdisciplinary Approaches to Religion; and 4 hours chosen from among other RELS courses or approved elective courses.
-No more than 8 hours of approved electives may come from a single department outside of Religious Studies, and at least 12 hours must be at the 300-400 level.
+At least 20 hours distributed as follows: One introductory course (RELS 144, 145, or 146), one course from each of the three distribution categories listed above (no single course may count for more than one category), and 8 hours of electives chosen from other RELS courses or from the list of approved courses.
+No more than 4 hours of approved courses may come from a single department outside of Religious Studies, and at least 12 hours must be at the 300-400 level.
 The department chair may approve additional courses when the subject matter is appropriate to Religious Studies.
-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 8 semester hours of 300-400 level courses.

 Declaration of Major or Minor